Maureen Caird: International career

-At the Games, Caird, only 17 at the time, was the youngest member of the Australian team.Competition was very strong with defending champion Karin Balzer(East Germany)and World record holder Vera Korsakova (10.2 hand timed) from the USSR.
-Soon to be superstar Chi Cheng from Taiwan was also in this race.
-Both Maureen and her rival Pamela Kilborn made the final, which was held in wet conditions.
-To the surprise of most observers, Maureen crossed the line just .07secs ahead of her fellow Australian, in a new electronic world record time of 10.39.
-This upset made Maureen Caird the youngest individual Olympic champion in athletics (at the time, that record was broken by Ulrike Meyfarth in 1972) and earned her the world number one ranking.Because this was the last time the 80m event was contested, Maureen's Olympic record will last forever.
+At the Games, Caird, only 17 at the time, was the youngest member of the Australian team.
+Her competition in the 80m hurdles included defending champion Karin Balzer (East Germany), world record holder (10.2 hand timed) Vera Korsakova from the USSR and future world record holder in multiple events, Chi Cheng from Taiwan.
+Both Caird and Kilborn made the final, which was held in wet conditions.
+To the surprise of most observers, Caird crossed the line just .07secs ahead of Kilborn, in a new electronic world record time of 10.39.
+This upset made Caird the then youngest individual Olympic champion in athletics (a record later broken by Ulrike Meyfarth in 1972) and earned her the world number one ranking.
+As this was the last time the 80 m event was contested, Caird's time will be a permanent Olympic record.

-At the 1970 Commonwealth Games, she finished second behind Kilborn in the 100 m hurdles(which had replaced the 80 m internationally)—this was despite suffering from glandular fever during the event.
+At the 1970 Commonwealth Games, she finished second behind Kilborn in the 100 m hurdles, which had replaced the 80 m internationally, despite suffering from glandular fever during the event.

-Prior to these Games Maureen had won the 1970 Australian titles in both the 100m and 200m hurdles,defeating Pamela Kilborn and setting world records in the latter on 2 occasions.
+Prior to these Games CAird had won the 1970 Australian titles in both the 100 m and 200 m hurdles, defeating Kilborn and setting world records in the latter on two occasions.

-Her attempt to defend her Olympic title in 1972 was unsuccessful and she did not make it past the heats.Maureen ran the first leg for Australia in the 4x100m relay and they finished 6th in the final.
+Her attempt to defend her Olympic title in 1972 was unsuccessful and she did not make it past the heats.
+Caird ran the first leg for Australia in the 4 × 100 m relay which finished sixth in the final.

-Maureen Caird retired due to stomach pains that were later diagnosed as cancer.
+Caird retired due to stomach pains that were later diagnosed as cancer.